ethereum-optimism/community-hub/src/docs/governance/delegate.md

 ### Step 2: Set up your profile

 * Register to be a delegate on the [Optimism Governance Portal (Optimism Agora)](https://vote.optimism.io/) following the [delegate commitment form](https://gov.optimism.io/t/delegate-commitments/235).
 * It is not required, but you probably also want to [delegate your OP tokens' voting power to yourself](https://vote.optimism.io/).
-  Please note that the expectation is that token grants **will not be** self-delegated to grant recipients.
+Please note self-delegation of growth experiments grants is a violation of the https://gov.optimism.io/t/collective-grant-policies/5833.